 Training and Employee Behavior

 The other side of the ladder safety coin is less concerned with the equipment itself and has more to do with who is going to be using it.
 All employees should be trained on the proper usage of any ladders available to them to use.
-There are some great training tools available, one tool I recommend is training DVD’s (like this ladder safety training DVD).
+There are some great training tools available, one tool I recommend is training DVD’s.
 While it may seem a bit ridiculous (workers may tell you, “I’ve been on ladders since I was 8 years old!”), it is important, both for your liability and for employee safety.
 This is especially true when going back to the fact that ladders have maximum rungs meant for stepping on.
 A worker may try to get some extra height and place their feet unsafely, which should be discouraged during training.

 Additionally, workers should be trained to have a “spotter,” or someone stabilizing the ladder from below or at least keeping an eye on it.
 While workers shouldn’t be using ladders on uneven ground, slight slopes can be okay as long as a second worker is holding and balancing out the ladder from the non-climbing side.
 Here are a few bullet points of considerations from the American Ladder Association’s website that you can relay to your employees during training, some of which we’ve touched on already and some which may be new to you: